Story

 Results

-I wanted to see what would happen over the 120 days to my:
+I wanted to see what would happen over the 120 days to:

-The lower the daily carbohydrate intake, the easier my blood glucose was to stay in target!
+The experiment clearly shows: the lower the daily carbohydrate intake, the easier my blood glucose was to keep in target.

-Interestingly, I enjoyed the majority of the benefit in blood glucose control by dropping from 345g a day to 131g a day.
-There was only a slight further benefit in diabetes control by dropping from 131g to 16g a day.
+Interestingly, I enjoyed the majority of the benefit in glucose management by dropping from 345 g a day to 131 g a day.
+There was only a slight further benefit by dropping from 131 g to 16 g a day.

 Metabolic markers

-• TG remained stable and at low risk level.
+• Triglycerides remained stable and at a low-risk level throughout.

 • HDL increased progressively with energy restriction and body fat loss.

-• There was a big increase in HDL when carbohydrate decreased, which is in line with the evidence showing insulin reduces HDL production by the liver.
+• There was a big increase in HDL when carbohydrate decreased — in line with evidence showing insulin reduces HDL production by the liver.

-• TC at 5.9mmol/l before the experiment.
-My paternal grandad died of cardiovascular disease and my dad had a recent TC of 9.0mmol/l.
-So there are some genetic elements at play here (this results led to a diagnosis of Familial Hypercholesterolemia, and taking lipid lowering therapy)!
-TC did drop with weight loss and energy restriction in the first 40 days of HCLF.
-Then increased as carbohydrate decreased and fat increased to a potentially concerning 8.6mmol/l by day 120.
+• Total cholesterol was already at 5.9 mmol/l before the experiment.
+My paternal grandfather died of cardiovascular disease and my father had a recent total cholesterol of 9.0 mmol/l — there are genetic elements at play here.
+This result ultimately led to a diagnosis of Familial Hypercholesterolaemia and the start of lipid-lowering therapy.
+Total cholesterol did drop with weight loss and energy restriction in the first 40 days of HCLF, but then increased as carbohydrate decreased and fat increased — reaching a potentially concerning 8.6 mmol/l by day 120.

-• LDL cholesterol increased consistently as carbohydrate intake decreased and fat increased.
-No doubt due to undiagnosed Familial Hypercholesterolemia.
-This is why you should always test before embarking on any radical dietary regimen!
+• LDL cholesterol increased consistently as carbohydrate intake decreased and fat increased — undoubtedly influenced by the undiagnosed Familial Hypercholesterolaemia.
+This is why testing lipids before embarking on any radical dietary regimen is important.

-• A progressive drop in strength across the dieting phase.
-This is to be expected with prolonged dietary restriction.
-Nothing concerning me here.
-But I did feel the drop in carbohydrate when following KETO in the third and fourth sets of compound lifts, such as deadlifts and squats.
-I felt completely gassed with nothing in the tank.
-Not a feeling I enjoyed, at all!
+• A progressive drop in strength across the dieting phase — to be expected with prolonged dietary restriction.
+During KETO, in the third and fourth sets of compound lifts such as deadlifts and squats, I felt completely empty.
+Not a feeling I enjoyed at all.

 Body composition